esehata/noktulo/README.md

-# noktulo
+# N⊕ktulo
-Completely decentralized social networking service (for study)
+Completely decentralized social networking service (in progress and for study)